Are you thinking that your dream job would be as an operating room nurse?

 For example, they need to be there for the patients before their surgeries are set to begin.

 Some of their responsibilities include answering patients’ questions and helping them feel as comfortable as possible prior to their procedures.
 The OR nurse needs to take their vitals and have them complete any important paperwork too.

-They will assist with prepping the patients for their operations by ensuring that they are clean, hooked up to IVs, and have taken any medication they need to take.
+They will assist with prepping the patients for their operations by ensuring patients are aware of what’s going to happen, consent is signed, patients are hooked up to IVs, and have taken any medication they need to take.

 After the operation, the OR nurse is again directly communicating with the patient, who may or may not have awakened from the anesthesia.

 The nurse is compassionate and informative, helping to keep the patients and their families calm, monitoring their vitals, taking out any IVs, and educating them prior to their discharge from the hospital.